kusaridev/skootrs/README.md

 - Daemon - The command for running Skootrs as a REST API.
 - Dump - The command for dumping the output of Skootrs' state database to stdout.
 Useful for debugging.
 - Get-Facet - The command for dumping the file or API output for a facet for a given project.
+- Get - This is a new command that will be the verb for getting items that Skootrs knows abou
+  - Output - This is a verb for the Get command that will fetch outputs from Skootrs project.
+Currently this only supports getting SBOMs

 To get pretty printing of the logs which are in [bunyan](https://github.com/trentm/node-bunyan) format I recommend piping the skootrs into the bunyan cli.
 I recommend using [bunyan-rs](https://github.com/LukeMathWalker/bunyan).
 For example: